sasankh/Node-Date-Bot_Project/README.md

 # Node-Date-Bot_Project
-Opensource Bot project that links with Dating sites and automate conversation to find Dates for the s/he.
+Open-source Bot project that links with Dating sites and automate conversation to find Dates for s/he.